If the games are free, how do you make money?

 You can CLICK HERE

 to see the full list of our donations on our google docs spreadsheet.

 How much money does the founder, Dave Applegate, and other team members make?

 Dave Applegate takes a $0 salary and no bonus.
 100% of his income comes from dividends that are split with other shareholders.
 Our team members are paid competitive salaries.

-At this point in time, we donate 100% of our money to charities but don’t believe giving to a 501(c)(3), the legal entity, that is called a nonprofit, or making tax deductible donations are always the best ways to change the world.
-For example, we donate money to Kiva, a 501(c)(3) charity, in the form of charitable donations to Kiva and loans to Kiva borrowers who aspire to pull themselves out of poverty.
-The donations are tax deductible and not repaid while loans are not tax deductible and repaid.
+At this point in time, we DO donate 100% of our money to charities.
+We use the word “causes” because we don’t want to restrict our support to legally defined charities – 501(c)(3) entities a.k.a. nonprofits.
+There are other great ways to make a positive change in the world.
+For example, we donate money to Kiva, a 501(c)(3) charity, in the form of charitable donations to Kiva.
+We ALSO make loans to Kiva borrowers who aspire to pull themselves out of poverty.
+The donations are tax deductible and not repaid while the loans are not tax deductible and are eventually repaid.
 We put 100% of all Kiva repayments or any other money received from our giving back into causes we support.

 Is Undie Rush your your first and only game?

-No, our first game was Politician Smash where you smashed corrupt politicians.
-Our second game was Polar Melt about the dangers of global warming and polar belt jumping between melting glaciers.
-Both were created to make sure our business model resonated with people.
+Not our first and definitely not our last.
+Our first game was Politician Smash, a whack-a-mole style mobile game where you smash corrupt politicians.
+Our second game was Polar Melt, which educated players about the dangers of global warming while they helped a polar bear jump between melting icebergs.
+Both games were created as minimum viable product.